johnstaveley/SecurityEssentials/Developer README.md

 4) Apply the NoCache attribute to any controllers which have sensitive data
 5) Search for TODO in code to see further actions which could be taken
 6) When creating a build pipeline for your company, ensure you add in the extensions mentioned in azure-pipelines.yml
+7) If you want to do threat modelling then install Microsoft threat modelling tool preview https://aka.ms/tmtpreview

 Azure Devops Setup
 ------------------